 In the case of computer tablets or iPads for telehealth and care or participating in online video classes, advice from AT specialists is that most NDIS participants will not need more than a standard tablet, which costs no more than $600.

 Participants can use their funding flexibly to purchase low cost AT using funding in their core - consumables budget.
-Plan managed or self-managed participants can purchase these items from any provider, and Agency managed participants can purchase these from any NDIS provider registered to provide AT supports (this could include a therapy or support coordination provider).
+Plan managed or self-managed participants can purchase these items from any provider, and Agency managed participants can purchase these from any NDIS provider registered to deliver the relevant AT supports.

 This new approach acknowledges many face to face services are being suspended, and capacity building supports and interpreting services which cannot be delivered face to face are now being delivered online.

 We know not all participants have funding available in core budgets for consumables – so we are working on a system update to make sure this flexibility is available to everyone.
 This change will happen automatically on 9 May 2020.